 We’re a talented and passionate team of creative individuals who are keen to support your production as best we can.
 Meet the team below.

-Claire moved to Norfolk in 2010 having spent 4 years in Los Angeles heading up the US office of the UK Film Council.
+Claire moved to Norfolk in 2010 having spent 4 years in Los Angeles heading up the US office of the UK Film Council, representing the interests of the UK film industry.
+Successfully restructured operations; implemented business plan promoting UK’s film infrastructure & production incentives to US studios.

 Email address: firstname.lastname@example.org

-Craig has been involved in the Film industry since 2013 and has overseen the development and growth of the Norwich Film Festival from 2016 to early 2020.
-He was responsible for overseeing the Festival gain its charitable status in 2017.
+Craig helped to oversee the development and growth of the Norwich Film Festival from 2016 to early 2020.
+He was responsible for working collaboratively with a board of trustees to help the Festival gain its charitable status in 2017.
 His work supported the Festival receiving a BAFTA Shorts Qualifying title in 2019 and a BIFA Shorts Qualifying title in 2017.
 During his tenure at the Festival, with the support of his amazing team, the submissions of short films have grown substantially, many of which have gone on to win / or be nominated for BIFA’s, BAFTA’s & Oscars.

-Craig was also responsible for recruiting industry judges for the Festival which include: Stephen Fry, Alfred Molina, Neve Campbell, Dexter Fletcher, Stephen Woolley, Andrea Gibb, Emma Freud etc. Further to this he also secured Patron’s for the Festival which include Olivia Colman, Stephen Fry, Julian Jarrold, Brian Cox, John Collee and Hugh Jackman – who recently became a Friend of The Festival.
+Craig was also responsible for recruiting industry judges for the Festival which have included: Stephen Fry, Alfred Molina, Neve Campbell, Dexter Fletcher, Stephen Woolley, Michael Sheen, Andrea Gibb, Emma Freud etc. Further to this he also secured Patron’s for the Festival which included Olivia Colman, Stephen Fry, Julian Jarrold, Brian Cox, John Collee and Hugh Jackman – who recently became a Friend of The Festival.

-Craig has launched Norfolk Screen in collaboration with Claire Chapman to help champion the screen sector for Norfolk.
+Craig launched Norfolk Screen in late 2020 in collaboration with Claire Chapman to help champion the screen sector for Norfolk.

-Craig is also a voting member with the British Independent Film Awards (BIFA).
+Craig is a voting member with the British Independent Film Awards (BIFA).

 Email address: email@example.com